 Giving Donations

-The following committees and teams (BOT) invest their skills and time to put our UU values to work in our community.
+The following teams invest their skills and time to put our UU values to work in our community.
 Everyone is welcome to join these efforts!

 The Social Justice Ministry (SJM)

-The Social Justice Ministry works to further our Congregation’s commitment to justice, often collaborating with community partners such as the NAACP, You Can Vote, the Cash Bail Coalition, and the LGBTQ Center of the Cape Fear Coast among others.
+The Social Justice Ministry works to further our Congregation’s commitment to justice, often collaborating with community and state-wide partners such as the NAACP, You Can Vote, Love Our Children, UU Justice Ministry of NC, and the LGBTQ Center of the Cape Fear Coast among others.
 We offer congregants opportunities to live our UU principles, furthering the cause of justice in our world through education, service, witness, advocacy, and activism, often participating in local and state-wide marches, rallies, and meetings.
 Members often act as liaisons with our community partners, communicating those organization’s activities to our group and the wider Congregation.

 Share the Plate (STP)